It has been said, by some, that food is better than sex, and while food is certainly not better than sex, some meals have come fairly close –

-“I want to put/stick food in (the middle of) it.”
+“I want to put food at the center of it.”

-But we have a strange relationship with food in this country – this country of excesses, too much or too little.
-Overindulge (“it’s my right”) to obesity and diabetes, or cut out completely (so gluten-free this week, so vegan, so not eating today…) while not understanding the true good and beauty that can come from a meal.
+But we have a strange relationship with food in this country – this country of excesses, either too much or too little.
+Overindulge (“it’s my right”) to the point of obesity and diabetes, or cut out completely (gluten-free by choice this week, or vegan, or just not eating today…) while not understanding the true, tangible good and the beauty that comes from a meal.

-Conversely, we have a strange relationship with sex in this country as well.
+Conversely, and perhaps unsurprisingly, we have a strange relationship with sex in this country then as well.

 My roommate in college lived in a room right next door to mine.
 It was a small house near campus.
-The sounds of him having sex with his boyfriend and me having sex with my girlfriend would blend together in a beautiful chorus (symphony?) of cross-gender pleasure.
-And after we would eat together at the table, in varying states of undressed still tingling and warm.
-Eating.
-Laughing.
+The sounds of him having sex with his boyfriend and me having sex with my girlfriend would blend together in a beautiful chorus (a symphony?) of cross-gender pleasure.
+And after we would eat together at the table, in varying states of undressed still humming and warm.
+Eating and laughing.
 What had transpired moments before no longer as important than the state of perpetual bliss and hunger we had found ourselves in.